 22. Can arsenic be filtered out of well water?

 No, arsenic is not filtered out of well water.
 It forms naturally as a result of the oxidation of arsenic-containing minerals in rocks and soil.

 23. Are there any other ways to remove arsenic from drinking water?

-Yes, there are many different methods available to remove arsenic from drinking water.
+Yes, many different methods are available to remove arsenic from drinking water.
 One method involves passing the water through activated carbon columns.
 Activated carbon is a porous material that absorbs certain chemicals such as arsenic.